 Sorry we couldn't get through a gallery without mentioning how you can work in blue with the Scandi trend.
 But dark blues really do work with a lot of the key elements of Scandi style – particular New Nordic design ideas – the light wooden, slimline furniture in particular, as beautifully demonstrated below.
 For similar furniture go and check out John Lewis' Croft Collection and for a similar blue paint we recommend Farrow & Ball's Hague Blue.

 10. Pick a classic blue for a traditional feel

 The right shade of blue can work just as well in a traditional space as a modern one, as perfectly demonstrated by this living room.
 Pick out a fresh mid-toned blue like Farrow & Ball's Lulworth Blue, which despite its boldness doesn't overwhelm a space, and pair it which contrasting wooden pieces and touches of burnt orange.

-Find more great living room colour schemes in our paint design gallery.
+Find more great living room paint ideas in our paint design gallery.